Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL Week 7, MLB, more

 (picks via SportsLine's computer model unless otherwise noted)

-Flacco has gone lower than his passing total line three times in his last five outings, averaging around 205 yards per game during that span.
-He had just 219 yards in his debut with the Bengals against the Packers.
-SportsLine's model is projecting 190.8 yards on Thursday.
+Rattler has gone lower on his passing attempts line in four out of his past five games.
+SportsLine's model is projecting that he attempts 26 passes against the Bears on Sunday.
 Pick it at Boom:

-Rodgers is averaging 204.2 passing yards per game this season, and Thursday's matchup has an over/under of just 42.5, meaning another lower-scoring battle could be on the way.
-SportsLine's model is projecting him to throw for 202.5 yards.
-Combine picks for a parlay on Boom Fantasy for a potential payout of around 4.2x.
+LaPorta has surpassed his receiving yardage line five straight times against teams with winning records, which is what he'll see on Monday against the Bucs.
+SportsLine's model is projecting 50.1 receiving yards.
+Combine picks for a parlay on Boom Fantasy for a potential payout of around 5.3x.

 With football season now rolling, the SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Boom Fantasy.